Week 16 (April)

 There are, or course, a number of very sound reasons why restitution should be a part of our becoming a disciple of Christ:

 Maybe the Holy Spirit is dealing with you about making something right.
 Is God leading you?
-Why not write a letter right now, or pick up the telephone and call?
+Why not write a letter or an email right now, or pick up the telephone and call?
 You'll be glad you did.

-These devotional thoughts by Howard Culbertson appeared in the April 20, 1980 edition of Standard, a curriculum piece for adult Sunday school classes.
+I wrote these devotional thoughts while we were missionaries in Italy.
+They originally appeared in the April 20, 1980 edition of Standard, a curriculum piece for adult Sunday school classes.